haberdashPI/Weber.jl/docs/src/advanced.md

 # Run-time stimulus generation.

-When stimuli need to be generated during an experiment the standard short-form moment will not do.
+When stimuli need to be generated during an experiment the normal approach will not work.
 For instance, if you want a tone's frequency to depend on some delta value that changes during the experimrent the following will not work.

 ```julia